 Discharge Review Boards are not required to find that a crime of sexual assault or an incident of sexual harassment occurred in order to grant liberal consideration to a veteran that the experience happened during military service, was aggravated by military service, or that it excuses or mitigates the discharge.

-Our Military Justice Attorneys are experienced in representing active duty servicemembers and veterans before Discharge Review Boards and understand how to gather and persuasively present the best evidence for your case.
+Our Military Justice Attorneys are experienced in representing veterans before Discharge Review Boards and understand how to gather and persuasively present the best evidence for your case.
 Call us today for your free consultation.